the-t-in-rtf/gpii-testem/README.md

 # Running the Tests in this Package

-You can run the tests using a command like `npm test` or `yarn test`.
+You can run the tests using the command `npm test`.
 You are not required to have Testem installed globally to run the tests.